Medical diffusion on a budget: Textual Inversion for medical image generation: Methods

-Patch Camelyon is a public dataset of 327,680 $96 \times 96$ px patches extracted from histopathology whole-slide images of lymph node sections, originally released as part of the Camelyon16 challenge.\cite{veelingRotationEquivariantCNNs2018, ehteshamibejnordiDiagnosticAssessmentDeep2017} Each patch has a corresponding binary label indicating the presence of metastatic tissue.
-We randomly selected 100 negative and 100 positive patches, upsampled them to $512 \times 512$ px and used them to train embeddings.
+PatchCamelyon is a public dataset of 327,680 $96 \times 96$ px patches extracted from histopathology whole-slide images of lymph node sections, originally released as part of the Camelyon16 challenge \cite{veelingRotationEquivariantCNNs2018, ehteshamibejnordiDiagnosticAssessmentDeep2017}.
+Each patch has a corresponding binary label indicating the presence of metastatic tissue.
+We randomly select 100 negative and 100 positive patches for the training set.
+We use the official validation and testing splits of 32,768 cases each.
+All images are upsampled to $512 \times 512$ px.